Your Voice. Your KU.

 The Full Presentation for Lawrence and Edwards campus from the March 29th, 2017 sessions provides an overview of the results from the fall 2016 survey.

-As has been stated earlier, availability of unit reports — as well as the amount of detail within each report — is dependent upon the level of survey participation within a specific unit.
+As was stated earlier, availability of unit reports — as well as the amount of detail within each report — is dependent upon the level of survey participation within a specific unit.
 These measures help ensure confidentiality that was promised to survey participants.

-All unit reports compiled from the quantitative data set will be shared publicly.
-You can find them online here: https://oirp.ku.edu/kul.
+All unit reports compiled from the quantitative data set were shared publicly.